EESSI/docs/docs/governance/policies.md

 ## 4. Transparency and Traceability

-EESSI aims to be transparent regarding how software was build.
+EESSI aims to be transparent regarding how software was built.
 A combination of the git history, EasyBuild logs, as well as the `easybuild` subdirectory within every installation (which provides the easyconfig and patch files, easyblock, and any hooks used at installation time) provide a detailed description of how software was configured and built.

 ---